catsdata/School_District_Analysis/README.md

 -   ### **Thomas High School performance changes**

-    As seen below, in an expanded list of all schools, the only changes were reflected on Thomas High School's percentages.
+    As seen below, in an expanded list of all schools, the only changes were reflected on Thomas High School's stats.
+Both reports do show the total number of students as 1635, however the caclculations on the grade averages and percentages were made using just the 10th, 11th, and 12th grade for a total of 1174 students.

      *before*